 Vicky Lovejoy was there at the very beginning — before formal trials existed, before organizations formed, when a group of enthusiasts in the Los Angeles area were just figuring out what this sport could be alongside founders...

-For some, scent work is more than a sport and winning ribbons.
-It’s a shared process that can change both dog and human.
-Lisa Quibell is a competitor, trainer, and judge with UKC and C-WAGS.
-Lisa shares how scent work challen...
+For some, scent work is more than a sport and ribbons.
+It's a shared process that can change both dog and handler in ways you never saw coming.
+Lisa Quibell is a competitor, trainer, and judge with CWAGS and UKC.
+She shares h...

 AKC scent work judge and competitor Patrice Dodd talks about why scent work is one of the few places in life where she can be fully present, and why handler attention may be the most important skill in the sport.
 She also ref...